spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 The |wrench| button opens *Exporter specification editor* where it is possible to edit the specification.

-Databases available for export from connected project items such as Data stores are listed in separate boxes below the Specification combobox.
-An output filename is required for each database.
+Data Stores that are connected to the exporter and are available for export are listed below the *Specification* combobox.
+An output label is required for each database and one Exporter can't have the same output label for two different Data Stores at the same time.
+Two different Exporters can have the same output label names since they are located in a different directory.
+The default label for the output files is of the format ``<name of input Data Store>_exported@<name of Exporter>``.

 Checking the *Time stamp output directories* box adds a time stamp to the item's output directories preventing output files from being overwritten.
 This may be useful for debugging purposes.